Small RVs are all the rage. Here is our list of the nine Best Class B RVs for 2021.

 We have seen and toured all of the RVs below.
 We have also visited many of the factories and watched how they are built.
 We have met owners of several of the companies as well as their product managers and many of the RV dealers who sell the nine models we have selected.

 First, however, let's talk a bit about Class B RVs.
+You can watch this video and read all about the models below.

 The Class B RV and “Vanlife”